Protein Precipitation and Crystallization

 Why should you attend?

-In this three-day, hands-on course, you will learn the fundamental mechanisms governing both protein precipitation and crystallization, methods for characterizing protein stability and aggregation/crystallization, and strategies to develop appropriate processing conditions.
-The implementation of semi-continuous and continuous operations and equipment for precipitation and crystallization will also be covered.
+In this two-day, hands-on course, you will learn the fundamental mechanisms governing both protein precipitation and crystallization, methods for characterizing protein stability and aggregation/crystallization, and strategies to develop appropriate processing conditions.
+Equipment for aggregation kinetics monitoring and use of that data for protein precipitation and crystallization process development.

-Protein precipitation and crystallization are fast becoming alternative processes to traditional product purification steps like chromatography in the biomanufacturing arena.
-This course will examine the underlying principles of protein stability as well as protein precipitation and crystallization.
-Additionally, participants will learn how variations in process parameters will affect yield, purity, and efficiency using these techniques.
+Protein precipitation and crystallization are being considered as alternative processes to traditional product purification steps like chromatography and for high concentration formulations in the biomanufacturing arena.
+Additionally, participants will be introduced to process parameters that affect yield, purity, and efficiency.
 Process implementation of these methods as semi-continuous or continuous operations will be discussed.
-Finally, attendees will be introduced to analytical instrumentation that can be used to characterize protein stability, precipitation, and crystallization, including a fluorescence-based thermal shift assay, dynamic and static light scattering, scanning electron microscopy, and zeta-potential.
+Finally, attendees will be introduced to analytical instrumentation that can be used to characterize protein stability, precipitation, and crystallization, including a fluorescence-based thermal shift assay, dynamic and static light scattering, scanning electron microscopy, and real-time on-line monitoring methods.

 Attend and you will learn